Powerlearnproject/se-day1-assignment-yaberem/README.md

 Despite adding more detail, the improved prompt remains concise, avoiding unnecessary words while still conveying all the essential information.
 This makes it easy for the AI to process and respond effectively.
 Conclusion:
 The improved prompt is more effective because it gives the AI clear guidance on what to focus on, reducing the likelihood of receiving a broad or irrelevant response.
-This specificity leads to more informative and targeted answers, making the interaction more productive and satisfying.
+This specificity leads to more informative and targeted answers, making the interaction more productive and satisfying